frontendpatterns/frontendpatterns.dev/src/content/patterns/code-formatting.md

 ---
 # Code Formatting

-Format code automatically to eliminate style debates and merge conflicts.

 ## Problem

 Without this pattern, the premise that automatically formatting code to eliminate style debates and merge conflicts falls apart, and small changes trigger cascading regressions.